-While every union is unique, most unions are committed to providing better healthcare plans that include quality mental health and addiction services.
-In many cases, unionized employees have access to solid mental healthcare, which should be good news for union members with addictions or other mental health conditions.
+While every union is unique, many unions have union-negotiated healthcare plans that offer better-quality mental health and addiction services.
+This should be good news for union members with addictions or other mental health conditions.
 Although employees may not be fully aware of the ins and outs of this coverage, they may have a plan that offers substantial benefits and more than one option for treatment.

-In addition, some unions contract with service providers like FHE Health to receive EAP-like benefits for their members from well-qualified experts in behavioral health.
-These employee assistance services (EAS) can include things like:
+In addition, some unions contract with service providers like FHE Health to receive employee assistance for their members from well-qualified experts in behavioral health.
+These employee assistance services can include things like:

 - trusted treatment referrals (for both members and their families)